arduino/docs-content/content/hardware/04.pro/carriers/portenta-mid-carrier/tutorials/user-manual/content.md

 ![Portenta Mid Carrier Mini PCIe & Portenta H7/C33 Setup](assets/portentaMIDcarrier_h7_c33_mpcie_set.png)

 The Portenta H7 can be replaced with the Portenta C33, maintaining the same setup.

-Once the setup is ready, we can use the following example from the library called **HTTPClient**:
+Once ready, you can use the following **HTTPClient** example from the library:

 ```arduino
 /**